leblancfg/autocrop/README.md

     options:
-      -h, --help            Show this help message and exit -v, --version         Show program's version number and exit -n, --no-resize       Do not resize images to the specified width and height, but instead use the original image's pixels.
+      -h, --help            Show this help message and exit -v, --version         Show program's version number and exit --verbose             Write timings and basic processing details to stderr -n, --no-resize       Do not resize images to the specified width and height, but instead use the original image's pixels.
       -o, -p, --output, --path OUTPUT
                             Output file, or output directory for a single input image.
 If omitted, cropped image bytes are written to stdout.